TomaszBednorz/OLED_Pong_game/README.md

 # OLED_Pong_game

 ## Description
 Small home project of OLED Pong game.
 2 players can play in very easy game by 2 buttons for each.
-Project is written in STM32CubeIDE, without CubeMX code generator.
+Project was written in STM32CubeIDE, without CubeMX code generator.

 ## Functionalities
 - User can choose limit of points in game